Open-Attestation/adr/burn_erc721Token.md

 ## Implementation

 In the end a 0xknown burn address was choosen.
-Since the logic of tracking token after burning is a app layer logic, there is no need to bloat the `TradeTrustERC721` smart contract with more methods.
-Also, on scalability wise, if there were more intermediate state, other dead address can be used to represent different states as opposed to more complex app layer logic on the verifier.
+Since the logic of tracking token after burning is an app layer logic, there is no need to bloat the `TradeTrustERC721` smart contract with more methods.
+Also, scalability wise, if there were more intermediate state, other known burn address can be used to represent different states as opposed to more complex app layer logic on the verifier.

 ## Review on Current State